REMELH01/HoloTacoPolishGenerator/README.md

 ## Technologies
 - Python
+- Matplotlib

 ## Getting Started
 1. Clone 'https://github.com/REMELH01/HoloTacoPolishGenerator'
+2. Make sure you have matplotlib installed.
-2. Respond to the inputs within the program when it begins.
+3. Respond to the inputs within the program when it begins.

 ## Features
 1. Includes lists of data in the form of nail polish names, separated by the type of nail polish it is.